Phone: (919) 966-4652

 Fellowship, Clinical Associate, National Institute of Mental Health

-Dr. James Garbutt is interested in the psychopharmacology of alcoholism and mood and also anxiety disorders.
-He is the Medical Director of our Alcohol and Substance Abuse Program and runs a clinic that evaluates and treats individuals with alcoholism, other drug problems, and psychiatric illnesses.
-He also runs a clinic for psychopharmacological treatment of mood and anxiety disorders.
-His group generally has several clinical trials of new medications for alcoholism running.
+Dr. James Garbutt runs two clinics for the evaluation and treatment of substance use disorders with or without co-existing psychiatric illnesses.
+He is interested in the psychopharmacology of alcoholism and markers of risk for alcohol use disorders.
+Dr. Garbutt is the Medical Director of our Alcohol and Substance Abuse Program and runs a clinic that evaluates and treats individuals with alcoholism, other drug problems, and psychiatric illnesses.
+His group generally has several active clinical trials of new medications for alcoholism.